jesusxy/bit-by-bit/sql-lite-clone/Sql-Lite.md

 - Pages are only allocated as needed
 - Keep a fixed-size array of **pointers** to pages

-The serialized row will not look like:
+The serialized row will now look like:
 | Column | Size (bytes) | Offset |
 |-----------|--------------|--------|
 | id | 4 | 0 |